Welcome to Belle’n’Paws.com!

 Pet Adoption

-This is a real easy one if you know our position on retail pet sales.
-If retail stores sourced their animals from rescues or shelters, our position here could be different.
-More often than not, retail stores are sourcing their animals from commercial breeders.
-These retail stores could easily partner with rescue shelters or foster organizations to source their animals but choose to enable a market that’s puts animals up for sale as fast as they can.
+Our position on retail pet sales is straightforward: If retail stores sourced their animals from rescues or shelters, our stance might be different.
+However, most pet stores obtain their animals from commercial breeders.
+These retailers could easily partner with rescue shelters or foster organizations but instead choose to support a market that commodifies animals.

-There are so many reasons to adopt a pet with unconditional love topping the list… oh.. and saving a life.
+There are countless reasons to adopt a pet, with providing unconditional love at the top of the list—and, of course, saving a life.

-Adopt a pet, don’t shop for one is not just a catch phrase.
-Do you normally shop for your family?
-How about your friends?
+Adopt a pet, don’t shop for one is more than just a catchphrase.
+Consider this: Do you normally shop for your family members?
+What about your friends?

 BellenPaws.com - Zipper, Belle, and PawsPaws, Zippy, Rascal, and Belle in the tube.